Oops! Your important files have been encrypted!

 Stick to Trusted Sources

-Perhaps the best tactic to avoid accidentally downloading a ransomware trojan is to only stick to sources you trust.
+Perhaps the best tactic to avoid accidentally downloading a ransomware trojan is to stick only to sources you trust.
 This refers to everything online: websites, software, emails, e-commerce sites, etc. Most domains and brands are highly reviewed, so it’s easy to stick to those with a good reputation.

 Try Whitelisting Software